Oort's conjecture on automorphisms of generic supersingular abelian varieties: The non-polarized case

-The proof parallels the proof of Theorem \ref{thmgenautRZ}, so we mainly indicate the differences and similarities.
+The proof of Theorem \ref{thmgenauRZnp} parallels to some extent the proof of Theorem \ref{thmgenautRZ}.
+Thus, we mainly indicate the differences and similarities.
 We still consider the isocrystal $(N,F)$ of $\mathbb{X}$, and the basis $e_i,f_i$ with $1\leq i\leq g$ chosen as before, just omitting the polarization/symplectic pairing.

 Let us review some results from \cite{modpdiv}.
 By \cite[Lemma 4.6]{modpdiv} the locus $\mathcal M^{{\rm np},\circ}_g$ where the $a$-invariant of the universal $p$-divisible group is 1 is open and dense.
 By \cite[Thm.~B]{modpdiv}, the group $J^{{\rm np}}_b(\mathbb{Q}_p)\cong \GL_g(D)$ of self-quasi-isogenies of $\mathbb{X}$ acts transitively on the set of irreducible components of $\mathcal M^{{\rm np}}_g$ and of $\mathcal M^{{\rm np},\circ}_g$.
 The irreducible components are in bijection with $\tau$-stable lattices where $\tau=F^2p^{-1}$.
 In particular, to show Theorem \ref{thmgenauRZnp}, it is enough to show the analogous statement on some fixed irreducible component of $\mathcal M^{{\rm np},\circ}_g$.
 We consider the $\tau$-stable lattice $\Lambda_0$ from the previous sections and denote the corresponding irreducible component by $\mathcal C_{\Lambda_0}^{{\rm np}}$.
 Elements of $\mathcal M^{{\rm np}}_g(\overline{\mathbb{F}}_p)$ correspond to Dieudonn\'e lattices in $N$.
 A Dieudonn\'e lattice $M\subseteq N$ corresponds to a point of $\mathcal C_{\Lambda_0}^{{\rm np}}$ if and only if $a(M)=1$ and $M_{\tau}=\Lambda_0$ where $M_{\tau}$ is as before the smallest $\tau$-stable lattice containing $M$.
 From \cite[Lemma 4.7]{modpdiv} we obtain the following non-polarized analogue of Proposition \ref{propcondai}.